pooltogether/multichain-gov-proposal-spec/MultiChainVoting.md

 **range**

 Returns the range of time in seconds that users must hold tokens around a given timestamp.
-When determining voting power for a timestamp, this contract will look at the range `timestamp - range` to `timestamp + range`.
+When determining voting power for a timestamp, this contract will look at the range `timestamp - range` to `timestamp`.

 **withdraw**